In Its Distance

 below, cities of erratic lights huddled around bodies of water.

-Cheryl Wilder is the author of the poetry chapbook What Binds Us, as well as a full-length collection currently with an editor at a notable North Carolina press.
+Cheryl Wilder is the author of the poetry collection Anything That Happens (March 2021) and the chapbook What Binds Us.
 Her work appears in Barely South Review, Prime Number Magazine, Verse Daily, Cream City Review, Literary Mama, Architects + Artisans, among other publications.
 In 2018, Cheryl served as writer-in-residence at SistaWRITE.